Rabbi: Jeffrey T. Segelman

 Early Childhood Director: Sabrina Landau

-Sabrina Landau, originally from New Rochelle, NY, is beginning her second year as Early Childhood Director at WJC.
-Sabrina is excited to embark on a "Reggio Journey" with her teaching staff.
+Sabrina Landau, originally from New Rochelle, NY.
+She has been the Early Childhood Director at WJC since 2012.
 She has years of experience in Jewish education and has worked as a Preschool Director, a Preschool Camp Director and a Consultant on learning and teaching at Early Childhood Centers across the country.
 Along with teaching and administrative skills, Sabrina brings creative talents - as a tap dancer, horseback riding instructor and theatrical director - to share with the children and families of the Westchester Jewish Center.
 She received her MA in Jewish Education from Touro College and completed the doctoral program at Azrieli Graduate School.
 Sabrina is a proud parent of her son, Yaakov who is spending the year in Israel to further his Jewish education.

 Education Director: Aleza Kulp